Private Equity

 Many of the Private Equity Insiders Council members have increased their focus on commercial diligence.
 Backed by Alexander Group insights, the group discussed five tips to gain a better understanding of the ability of the commercial function to perform at or above market growth rates:

-4. Mid-Cap and Growth Equity – In these situations, M&A and GTM are often the biggest value creation levers.
+4. Mid-Cap and Growth Equity: In these situations, mergers and acquisitions and go-to-customer are often the biggest value creation levers.
 Unfortunately, as one council member put it, “Commercial is often a 2 out of 10.”
-The group also agreed that data and access are especially constrained on these deals.
-This makes meaningful commercial diligence challenging.
-The group advised to get a baseline understanding pre-deal but invest heavily in understanding commercial in the first 100-days.
+The group also agreed that data and access are especially constrained on these deals, making meaningful commercial diligence challenging.
+The group advised getting a baseline understanding pre-deal but investing heavily in understanding commercial in the first 100 days.
 This includes spending time in the field with commercial team members and deeply understanding processes and operations.

-5. Value Creation Plans – Stick to your playbook and focus on the highest probability value creation opportunities.
+5. Value Creation Plans: Stick to your playbook and focus on the highest probability value creation opportunities.
 Several deal and operating partners shared that they have built out playbooks that describe how they work with management teams to install disciplines that enable value creation.
 These playbooks might include pricing strategy, commercial excellence (e.g., revenue operations―data, reporting, processes), new product development and introduction, and many more.
-The group opined on the importance of moving quickly on these playbooks in the first 100-days to gain alignment and build momentum for what the business will accomplish over the next four to five years.
+The group opined the importance of moving quickly on these playbooks in the first 100 days to gain alignment and build momentum for what the business will accomplish over the next four to five years.

 For more about Alexander Group’s Private Equity practice and the Private Equity Insiders Council, please contact a Private Equity practice lead.